""

 Internships

-Students planning careers as media professionals are encouraged to hold one or more internships in the area of their academic specialization(s).
-Declared journalism majors or prospective Journalism majors with no other declared major may earn course credit for internships that relate to their professional tracks.
-As part of their degree programs, students may earn a maximum of 3 credits of JOURN 697 Internship during their undergraduate careers.
-Students may earn only one credit of JOURN 697 per semester, but may repeat the credit up to three times.
-Students who wish to earn degree credit for their internships should consult with career advisor Pam Garcia-Rivera before they accept an internship.
+Students planning for careers in strategic communication or journalism are encouraged to hold one or more internships in the area of their academic specialization(s).
+Declared journalism majors or prospective journalism majors with no other declared major may earn course credit for internships that relate to their professional tracks.
+As part of their degree programs, students may earn a maximum of three (3) credits of JOURN 697: Internship during their undergraduate careers.
+Students may only earn one (1) credit of JOURN 697 per semester but may repeat the credit up to three times.
+JOURN 697 does not count as part of the 31 minimum journalism credits required for graduation.
 Students must enroll in JOURN 697 at the time they hold the internship.
-Students who wish to enroll in JOURN 697 should see Pam Garcia-Rivera for authorization to enroll.

 Admission to the Journalism Degree Program